dikortis/LetsTalkETC/Episodes/Episode_5.md

 **Carlo Vicari:**
-yeah that's a pretty telling quote I'd say
+yes that's a pretty telling quote I'd say

 **Jerry:**
- so the idea with the theorem classic is that we depart from this centralized governance model that etherium is relying upon we take it slow instead of
+ so the idea with the ethereum classic is that we depart from this centralized governance model that etherium is relying upon we take it slow instead of